The Smart Bird Feeders Everyone’s Talking About (and Actually Buying) (2026)

 • Lightweight construction

 This cheery blue- or yellow-roofed feeder, from security company Netvue, is the first smart feeder WIRED tested, back in 2022.
 At that time, we gave it a 6/10 rating for its high price and wonky AI.
 Both metrics have improved dramatically since then—Birdfy’s app is now the second-most user-friendly on the market, behind only Birdbuddy, and this feeder is often on sale for $150 or less.
 If you pay $20 more, you get a lifetime subscription for AI identification, which is a solid deal, especially since the AI’s success rate is fairly decent.
 Without it, it’ll cost you $5 a month, but it’s not required to get plenty of enjoyment.
-This is the feeder I bought my elderly parents for Christmas during an Amazon Prime Day sale for its reliability, easy setup, and easy-to-navigate app, and it’s still going strong two years later.
+As a bonus, this feeder is often discounted for Amazon Prime Day and other shopping holidays.

-The 1080p camera isn’t the best quality, but it does have one of the widest viewing angles of any smart feeder, at 155 degrees, so you’re more likely to get full bird shots and not just heads and butts.
+The 1080p camera isn’t the best quality you’ll find, but it does have one of the widest viewing angles of any smart feeder, at 155 degrees, so you’re more likely to get full bird shots, as opposed to just heads and butts.
 The IP65 plastic construction also makes this feeder durable and easier to clean, and the 50-ounce seed reservoir is super easy to fill with its convenient flip-up top.
 Not all bundles come with a solar panel, but you can buy it separately.
-Unlike with other feeders, the solar panel is not built in and will have to be mounted and connected separately with the included 9.8-foot charging cable.
+Unlike with other feeders, the solar panel is not built in and needs to be mounted and connected separately with the included 9.8-foot charging cable.
 It’s not the fanciest feeder on the market, nor the one with the best camera, but the reliability and price point can’t be beat.

 Specs